 On its south border, Prairie Creek Park adjoins a 13.4 acre lake.
 At the front of the park is a small 1.8 acre pond.
 Channel catfish, large mouth bass, redear sunfish, bluegill, and black crappie can be found in these bodies of water.

-Two picnic shelters on the parkland each seat 80 people comfortably and are available as rentals year-round.
+Two picnic shelters (Maple and Persimmon) on the parkland each seat 80 people comfortably and are available as rentals year-round.
 A large playground is available and is adjacent to the Maple Shelter.
 Across from the Maple Shelter is a ball field with a backstop.
 Centered between the campground and the shelters is a multipurpose court with two tennis courts and basketball goals that attract enthusiasts of both sports.
 Nearby are four sets of horseshoe pits.
 To reserve picnic shelters please call our Administrative Office at 812-462-3392.

 Maple Sugar Bush Syrup Operation